Orders Of ProtectionHelping Clients Reclaim Their Lives

-Orders of Protection and Protective orders, sometimes referred to as “restraining orders,” are available to survivors of violence, stalking, or abuse.
+Orders of protection and protective orders, sometimes referred to as “restraining orders,” are available to survivors of violence, stalking, or abuse.
 These orders are put in place to protect victims from further abuse.

 There are four types of orders of protection and other protective orders: